 For me, the highlight of the Ihlara Valley walk was towards the end when we got to the full fairy chimneys.
 There were quite a few churches with mosaics inside along the way.

 Our guide seemed to think we would want to spend a long time exploring these churches.
 We were more interested in the natural beauty of the Ihlara Valley.

 Once we gave him some feedback we were back on track to explore this stunning gorge.
 We also visited the Selime Monastery on the way back which was definitely worth a visit as well as this rather pretty lake in the middle of nowhere.

 If you’re an experienced walker and you also hired a car you could do this walk yourself.
 Personally, I felt I made the right decision getting a guide as it was much more relaxing – plus I am sure we got to see all the highlights.

-⇒ Or book the well known Cappadocia Green Tour which includes the underground city, Ihlara Valley, the Monastery and more.
-This is a particularly good option if you are travelling on your own.
+⇒ Or book the well-known Cappadocia Green Tour which includes the underground city, Ihlara Valley, the Monastery and more.
+This is a particularly good option if you are traveling on your own.

 The Love Valley